 Today, children are more exposed to dangers and most of them are not equipped with the level resistance required to tackle such challenges.
 The likely cause of the rise in depression and suicide rate in the world may be due to the unpreparedness of society, to deal with the inherent problem.

-Each of these components play a major role in preparing children for the world they live in.
+Each of these components plays a major role in preparing children for the world they live in.
 Parents can be deliberate as they invest in their children by focusing on how their children can improve in these core areas IQ, EQ, SQ and AQ.
 A child versed in each of these 4 components is more likely to excel in today’s world.

 Written by Chinelo Nkennor